Skip to main content

 • name — assigned to the keys containing collection or section names.

-• Additionally, every key has a tag containing the item name (for collections) or title (for articles).
-For example, if some key contains the body of an article named "Hello", then this key will be assigned a Hello tag.
+Additionally, every key has a tag containing the item name (for collections) or title (for articles).
+For example, if a key contains the body of an article named "Hello", then this key will be assigned a Hello tag.

-Please note that Intercom has length limitations for certain items (article titles, collection names etc).
-Therefore when performing translations you will see the maximum allowed length:
+Please note that Intercom has length limitations for certain items (such as article titles, collection names, etc.).
+When performing translations, the maximum allowed length will be visible for you to ensure it meets Intercom’s limits.

 Exporting to Intercom

 This app also supports automated export.
-You can learn more in the corresponding article.
+You can learn more in the Automated import/export article.

-Please note that empty translations will be ignored and won't be exported to Intercom!
+Empty translations will be ignored and won't be exported to Intercom.

 Did this answer your question?